OpenINF/docker-fisher/doc/glossary.md

 ACLs are implemented as extended attributes in the Linux `ext` file systems and store the security rules in the metadata of the file or directory being protected.
-ACLs enhance the standard Unix permissions model and are critical for implementing least privilege and defense in depth when securing sensitive Linux resources.
+ACLs enhance the standard [Unix file permissions][] model and are critical for implementing least privilege and defense in depth when securing sensitive Linux resources.

 The next level of security involves setting context-based permissions à la [SELinux][] (for Red Hat–based Linux distributions) and [AppArmor][] (for